 No. Unified is a deterrence entity that seeks to deter the assertion of poor quality patents in certain technology zones.
-Unified acts independent of its members.
+Unified acts independent of its members or any other company.
 Unified is not a law firm, and does not have an attorney-client relationship with members.
 Unified’s activities are not based on the interests of any particular member or members.

 Does Unified ever settle with NPEs?

 Yes.
 Should Unified determine that its goals can be better served by settling a post-grant challenge (or agreeing to never file any challenges), Unified will consider settling in exchange for a license, though never for money.
 As with all aspects of its challenges, Unified acts independently when settling, and never provides members with advance notice of negotiations, draft settlement agreements, or actual settlement.
 For this reason, Unified will not negotiate unless a nondisclosure agreement is in place.
 Unified's practice of settling disputes springs from its long-term Zone deterrence goals, as it saves legal fees, which can be reallocated for other future deterrence activities.
 In order to have discussions we require executing an NDA which can be obtained here: LINK